 - Greater operational efficiencies: The loose coupling of an EDA without affecting the layering, which makes for seamless, cost-effective operations.

-- More robust information: Since events are recorded as they occur, from sources such as Internet of Things (IoT) devices, applications, and linked networks, companies have access to all the data and context they need to make the best
+- More robust information: Since events are recorded as they occur, from sources such as Internet of Things (IoT) devices, applications, and linked networks, companies have access to all the data and context they need to make the best decisions.

 - Better scalability and fault tolerance: An EDA is scalable because it is implemented using a modern distributed, and fault-tolerant architecture.
 Loosely coupled computing nodes work together to form a cohesive event-processing engine with unlimited scale.
 If an event processing node fails, another will immediately come to life and pick up where the prior node left off.
 This decoupled and distributed environment gives your organization the power and peace of mind to handle any set of workloads.